valerybriz/python_infographics/README.md

 # python_infographics
-A series of infographics to explain the psf, pyladies and other python community organizations and how it works Currently available in Spanish and English
+A series of infographics to explain the psf, pyladies and other python community organizations and how it works.
+**Currently available in Spanish and English**

 In this repo you can find each infographic in PDF and PNG formats.